 Another point to consider is whether or not your baby was colicky when breastfed ...

 Did you find that you could help settle him by avoiding dairy products yourself?
-If so, then it may be worth waiting until he reaches one year of age before introducing him to dairy.
+If so, then it may be worth waiting until he reaches at least one year of age before introducing him to dairy.

 When can I give my baby yogurt?